chetanxpatil/livnium.core/core-o/LIVNIUM_O_LAWS.md

 ---

-# 2. Derived Laws & Invariants
+# Derived Laws

 Consequences that follow directly from the axioms.

 ---

-## O-D1.
-Sphere Equilibrium Constant (K_O)
+## D1.
+Sphere Equilibrium Constant

 **The Law:**

-The equilibrium constant is derived using the **same philosophy** as other Livnium systems, but adapted for continuous solid angle:
+A perfect surprise:

+The spherical universe normalizes to a single clean constant:

 \[
 \boxed{K_O = 9}